FAQ’s for Montessori Professionals

 Montessori Primary Teachers (6-12 years)

-All primary teachers in New Zealand are required by law to be certified with the New Zealand Education Council.
+All primary teachers in New Zealand are required by law to be certified with the Teaching Council of New Zealand.

 Most Montessori primary classes catering for the 6-12 year age group are part of New Zealand state primary schools.